Discover the common reasons why your teeth might be chipping, what to do about it, and how to protect your smile moving forward

 Over time, the damage can reach a point where your teeth simply can’t handle the stress anymore…

-And that’s when chips and breaks happen.
+And that’s when chips and teeth are breaking off.

 So, if you find yourself habitually munching on ice cubes or hard candy, make it a point to stop as soon as possible.
 Your smile will thank you!